IBM/ibmz-optimized-for-tensorflow/README.md

 ### DTLOG_LEVEL

-IBM Z Optimized for TensorFlow includes `DTLOG_LEVEL` that produces logging messages regarding device support for the IBM Integrated Accelerator for AI.
+IBM Z Optimized for TensorFlow includes `DTLOG_LEVEL` that produces logging messages regarding support for the IBM Integrated Accelerator for AI.
 This logging information should be used when [working with us](#Working-with-us).

 | Level      | Description |
 | -----------| ----------- |